 - Standard – $30/$300 per month/year, for up to 80,000 compressions per month

-In order to measure the effectiveness of the each plugin and compare with each other I took the paid versions of each one and run optimization tests for different media types.
+In order to measure the effectiveness of each plugin and compare them with each other I got the paid versions of all three and ran optimization tests for various media types.

-Having known that JPEG is the most commonly used image type in the web, I have started with it and will present it in more detail.
-For demonstrating the JPEG Optimization results for each plugin, I conducted two tests:
+Knowing that JPEG is the most commonly used image type on the web, I have started with it and will present it in more detail.
+I conducted two tests:

-Test 1: I took a single image, optimized with all of the plugins with maximum lossy option and compared both optimization level (the reduction in size) and the visual output.
+Test 1: Took a single image, optimized with all three plugins with maximum lossy option and compared both optimization level (size reduction) and visual output.

-As you see, it is not possible distinguish the original image from its compressed versions.
-Than why not to optimize them and have a better website performance.
-You can also see that WP Smush demonstrated the poorest optimization level, reaching to around 5%, while the others are much higher.
-10WEB Image optimizer is the absolute dominant here, leaving its peers far behind from itself.
+As you see, it’s impossible to distinguish the original image from its compressed versions.
+Then why not optimize them and have better website performance?
+You can also see that WP Smush demonstrated the poorest optimization level, only around 5%, while others had much higher percentages.
+10Web Image optimizer wins out here, leaving its competitors far behind.

-Test 2: I selected two sets of bulk images and recorded the level of optimization and the duration of the bulk optimization in minutes.
+Test 2: I selected two sets of bulk images and recorded the respective levels of optimization and the duration in minutes.

 - Set 1: 150 small to medium images, which included up 5MB sized images with a total size of 330MB